Information Age: 1969–1989: Invention of the internet, rise of home computers

 The public was first introduced to the concepts that led to the Internet when a message was sent over the ARPANET in 1969.
 Packet switched networks such as ARPANET, Mark I, CYCLADES, Merit Network, Tymnet, and Telenet, were developed in the late 1960s and early 1970s using a variety of protocols.
 The ARPANET in particular led to the development of protocols for internetworking, in which multiple separate networks could be joined into a network of networks.

 The Whole Earth movement of the 1960s advocated the use of new technology.

 In the 1970s, the home computer was introduced, time-sharing computers, the video game console, the first coin-op video games, and the golden age of arcade video games began with Space Invaders.
 As digital technology proliferated, and the switch from analog to digital record keeping became the new standard in business, a relatively new job description was popularized, the data entry clerk.
 Culled from the ranks of secretaries and typists from earlier decades, the data entry clerk's job was to convert analog data (customer records, invoices, etc.) into digital data.

-In developed nations, computers achieved semi-ubiquity during the 1980s as they made their way into schools, homes, business, and industry.
+In developed nations, computers achieved semi-ubiquity during the 1980s as they made their way into schools, homes, businesses, and industry.
 Automated teller machines, industrial robots, CGI in film and television, electronic music, bulletin board systems, and video games all fueled what became the zeitgeist of the 1980s.
 Millions of people purchased home computers, making household names of early personal computer manufacturers such as Apple, Commodore, and Tandy.
-To this day the Commodore 64 is often cited as the best selling computer of all time, having sold 17 million units (by some accounts) between 1982 and 1994.
+To this day, the Commodore 64 is often cited as the best-selling computer of all time, having sold 17 million units (by some accounts) between 1982 and 1994.